 Finally reaching 8 cores lets Intel overtake the Ryzen 7 2700X in the software performance benchmark, a big win.
 But the difference is not as big as in gaming, and the smaller chips do not win against the Ryzen processor.
-Having 16 threads available helps it to keep its position against the i7-9700K.
+Having 16 threads available helps the Ryzen processor against the i7-9700K.
 And the i5-9600K does not fare well in this benchmarks, though the 9600K did not see many reviews yet and will likely improve later on when more data is added.
 It should also be noted that software performance is a huge field, and in some applications the performance rating will be more similar to the above gaming performance.

 The i7-9700K and the i5-9600K are less special.
 They replace the i7-8700K and the i5-8600K and deliver a small performance improvement, but they do not change the overall situations: Less performance in multi-threaded software workloads than Ryzen, but a better performance in gaming.

 As a result, the i9-9900K is the best option currently for those wanting the absolute best performance without making the step to a way more expensive workstation processor, but only for those willing to also buy the best possible cooling hardware and willing to disregard price-performance.
 The i7-9700K and the i5-9600K can be interchanged with the i7-8700K and the i5-8600K depending on their price, they are best suited for gaming builds targeting 144 FPS.
 For regular 60Hz gaming (regardless on which resolution) the Ryzen 5 2600X and the Intel Core i5-8400 are still the smarter option, with the Ryzen 5 2600 being a cheaper alternative.